Stella Manzie: Other offices

 Manzie has been a visiting fellow at the Open University since 2013.
 She served as chair of Cambridge Literary Festival from 2013 to 2015, and has been a trustee of the Esmée Fairbairn Foundation from 2017.
 She has served as a non-executive director of HM Treasury.

 Honours

-Manzie was made an Officer of the Order of the British Empire in 2001, and a Commander in 2007.
-She was made a Dame of the Order of the British Empire in 2018 for services to local government.
+Manzie was made an Officer of the Order of the British Empire in 2001, a Commander in 2007, and a Dame Commander in 2018 for services to local government.